bcgov/greenlight/testdata/README.md

-# Permitify - Generating/Loading Test Data into TheOrgBook
+# dFlow - Generating/Loading Test Data into TheOrgBook

 ## Overview

-This folder contains reference and test data for Permitify, and a mechanism for managing and generating the reference and test data files that can be imported into the TheOrgBook.
+This folder contains reference and test data for dFlow, and a mechanism for managing and generating the reference and test data files that can be imported into the TheOrgBook.

 ## Requirements